-Age: 24, Years running: 8, Hometown: Brooklyn, NY, Favorite product: HELIOS
+Age: 25, Years running: 9, Hometown: New York, New York, Favorite product: HELIOS SR

 What are some of your lifetime running goals?

 As a runner, I like to believe that I'm in a constant state of exploration and improvement.
-I'm currently focusing on moving up into the ultra-distances and looking forward to re-discovering my goals in the process.
+I'm currently focusing on improving my speed in shorter distances before moving back up into ultra-distances.
+I'm looking forward to re-discovering my goals in the process.

 Do you have a claim to fame?

-I'm currently a Brooklyn-based Mountainrunner.
-Far from claiming fame, but it's at least unique.
+I'm currently a NYC-based Mountainrunner.
+Far from claiming fame, but at least unique.

 Do you have any vices?